Zuleika (musical): History

 The plot of the novel was generally followed, except for the conclusion, which was changed to provide a happy ending.
 Beerbohm had insisted that the name of the heroine should be pronounced "Zuleeka", but for the musical the pronunciation was changed to "Zulika", which was thought easier to sing.

 The actress originally cast as Zuleika, Diane Cilento, won excellent critical comment when the show previewed in Manchester, but was taken ill before the show opened in London.
 She was unable to appear, and the part was taken by Mildred Mayne, a performer best known at the time as a model, appearing on posters in the London Underground advertising underwear.
+A 2011 newspaper obituary for Cilento alleged that her withdrawal from the production was due to a suicide attempt.